pengfeinie/ros-thinking/source/ros1_install/ubuntu/contents.md

 # 01 install on ubuntu

-## 1. share folders between your Ubuntu and your host
+## 1. share folders between your ubuntu and your host

 ```
 sudo apt install virtualbox-guest-utils